utgwkk/bulkmockgen/README.md

 # mockgengen

-Generate go:generate comment for mockgen
+Generate mock code all at once

 ## Installation